-- △ → As soon as it is noticed that a child is missing the key person/staff alerts the setting leader. - △☐ The setting leader will carry out a thorough search of the building and garden. - △ ☐ The register is checked to make sure no other child has also gone astray. - Doors and gates are checked to see if there has been a breach of security whereby a child could wander out. - \(\textit{\textit{\infty}}\) If the child is not found, the parent is contacted and the missing child is reported to the police. - The setting leader talks to the staff to find out when and where the child was last seen and records this. - The setting leader contacts the chairperson and reports the incident.
+- As soon as it is noticed that a child is missing, the key person/staff alerts the Leader. - The register is checked to make sure no other child has also gone astray. - The setting leader will carry out a thorough search of the building and out door areas. - Doors and gates are checked to see if there has been a breach of security whereby a child could wander out. - If the child is not found, the parent is contacted and the missing child is reported to the police.
+A recent photo and a note of what the child is wearing is given to the police. - The setting leader talks to the staff to find out when and where the child was last seen and records this. - The setting leader contacts the chairperson and reports the incident.
 The chairperson, with the management committee, (or proprietor) carries out an investigation and may come to the setting immediately.